 Collison suffers broken fingerPlaying with a broken left thumb the past two months, the Thunder’s Nick Collison suffered a chipped fracture in his middle finger on his right (shooting) hand Monday vs. San Antonio.
 He sustained the injury while blocking a shot and slapped the backboard.
 The injury occurred during the fourth quarter.

+Team officials said Collison will play Wednesday night against the Chicago Bulls unless the pain is too severe.
 "I’m going to try a splint in practice (today) and see how it feels,” Collison said.
 "I’m not 100 percent sure, but I hope I will be able to play.”

+TURNOVER IMPROVEMENTThe Thunder, last in the NBA in turnovers, finished with only 12 turnovers against the Spurs.
+Oklahoma City only had three in the final 2 1/2 quarters, zero in the fourth quarter.
 "Saturday night (in) Phoenix, we played hard, but it was sloppy,” said Thunder coach Scott Brooks.
 "Tonight, we played hard, but we did a good of taking care of the ball, especially in the second half.”

-Improved defense helped Oklahoma City go 5-2 without Durant.
+DEFENSIVE MOMENTUMImproved defense helped Oklahoma City go 5-2 without Durant.